-But small changes at home can have a big impact in making their life easier.
+But small changes at home can have a significant impact on making their life easier.

-As the disease progresses, your older adult will have increasing difficulty remembering, thinking, processing, and reasoning.
+As the disease progresses, your older adult will experience increasing difficulty with memory, thinking, processing, and reasoning.

-The top priority is to keep them safe as well as help them be as independent as possible.
+The top priority is to keep them safe and help them achieve as much independence as possible.

-We’ve got 4 ways to create a more dementia friendly home by making it easier to see and recognize commonly used items.
+We’ve four ways to create a more dementia-friendly home by making it easier to see and recognize commonly used items.

 These suggestions make everyday tasks easier, boosting confidence and reducing frustration and stress.

-1. Avoid reflective surfaces and keep lighting even
+1. Avoid reflective surfaces and keep the lighting even

-Shiny or reflective surfaces on floors or tabletops can cause confusion because they create glare and shadows.
+Shiny or reflective surfaces on floors or tabletops can be confusing because they create glare and shadows.

 For floors, stick to bare hardwood or plain carpeting.
 If floor coverings are needed, use light colored, non-patterned coverings that are well-secured and non-slip.

 For shiny tabletops or counters, cover with light-colored mats or tablecloths.
-Dark colors may seem like holes, so avoid those colors on areas you do want your older adult to use.
+Dark colors may seem like holes, so avoid using those colors on areas where you want your older adult to use them.

 Try to make lighting as easy as possible by reducing glare and shadows.
 Add sheer curtains to mute bright sunlight and use brighter lighting for darker spaces.